 Return on Investment (ROI) by Education Levelby Becton Loveless

 College is expensive and time consuming, regardless of how long a person remains in school.
 For some, an Associate’s degree taking two years will be enough.
 For many people, a Bachelor’s program will be the more common choice, with people opting to go into school for four years.
-Yet others will spend eight to ten year pursing a Master’s or Doctoral degree.
+Yet others will spend eight to ten year pursuing a Master’s or Doctoral degree.
 Which one of these is right for you?
 Which one has the best return on investment?
 That’s hard to say, since each industry is different.
 However, with a little bit of research, you can determine what degree has the best return on investment for you.

 Average Costs of a Degree

 The cost of a degree can vary widely.
 The numbers presented here are averages of what it costs to get a degree.
 However, it should be noted that the cost of attending a private institution will always be higher than if a person attended a public institution.